 Size does matter, though.
 Little else is currently as important as the length of a yacht in Mallorca´s nautical industry.
 “The future starts at 24 metres.
 Anything less belongs to the past,” says Chema Sans.
 And he should know.
 For over 16 years Sans has been managing the traditional Mallorcan boat show ‘Saló Náutic’.
 A task the native Mallorcan could have lost easily just a few years ago: in 2012, at the peak of the crisis in the industry, Sans had to call off the regional event (organised by the Ministry of Agriculture) just weeks prior to the scheduled exhibition.
 He had not been able to find a sufficient number of exhibitors.

 But the crisis seems to be dead and buried.
-For the first time in its 32-year history, all available places at the Boat Show were booked out one-and-a-half months before the start.
-With almost 40,000 visitors to the five exhibition days in May 2015, a new record was set.
+For the first time in its 36-year history, all available places at the Boat Show were booked out one-and-a-half months before the start.
+With a19% increase in visitor numbers in 2018, a new record was set.
 And most of the more than 200 exhibitors were absolutely satisfied – both with public interest as well as with commercial results.

-“Three years ago we made an agreement with the trade fair management to find a way to take into account the wishes of the yacht industry on Mallorca,” says Arne Ploch, president of BYBA.
-The Worldwide Yachting Association (MYBA), campaigning the interests of luxury yacht brokers and charterers around the globe for 30 years, also joined.
+The Worldwide Yachting Association (MYBA), campaigning the interests of luxury yacht brokers and charterers around the globe for 35 years, also joined.
 The result was an extra exhibition area for large yachts, the ‘Superyacht Show’, which since then has been the driving force for the entire Boat Show.
 “Sailing yachts are especially important in Palma.
-At no other trade fair in Europe are so many sailing superyachts shown,” says Ploch.
+At no other trade fair in Europe are so many sailing superyachts shown,” says Arne Ploch.

 Camper & Nicholsons and abcMallorca co-sponsored a glamorous event on board the superyacht Babylon to celebrate the start of the XI Oris Rally Clásico.
 See the photos here! […] Camper & Nicholsons on board Babylon